Neurocomputing

 Stochastic processes can destroy information

-• Iteratively adding normal noise to a signal creates a stochastic differential equation (SDE).
+• Iteratively adding normal noise to a signal creates a stochastic differential equation (SDE), such as the Ornstein–Uhlenbeck (OU) stochastic process.

-• Under some conditions, any probability distribution converges to a normal distribution.
+• Any probability distribution converges to a normal distribution when following the OU process.

 Probabilistic diffusion models

-• It should be possible to reverse each diffusion step by removing the noise using a form of denoising autoencoder.
+• It should be possible to reverse each diffusion step by removing the noise using a sort of denoising autoencoder.

 Reminder: Denoising autoencoder